theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 Actually for me this approach came out of my own personal frustration.
 Nobody told me what exactly was expected, and then the only feedback I received was a grade and some red circles in my laboratory report, which left me guessing.
 To make this better I created these rubriques.
 My thought was: before a task, a rubrique tells students what matters.
 During the task, it helps them make decisions.
 After the task, it helps us talk about what already works and what still needs attention.

 This is also how I understand learning outcomes.
-They should not be abstract sentences that only appear in the syllabus.
 They should help me design tasks, choose assessment formats, and explain to students why we are doing a particular activity.
 When learning outcomes, classroom activities, and assessment fit together, students usually notice it.
 The course feels more coherent, and the work they produce becomes easier to discuss.

 In the end, I want assessment to support the kind of learning I describe throughout this portfolio: structured enough to give orientation, open enough to allow different solutions, and concrete enough to connect theory with practice.